natt96z/cybersac/docs/source/HardExpertCyberSAC.rst

 **Disable Ubuntu Recovery Password**

-After performing the password recovery on Ubuntu you can probably tell it's a huge security vulernability in the case that someone physically gets your computer and wants to access everything inside.
-To protect yourself from this threat, all you have to do is delete one line in your configuration files and change your grub menu password.
+After performing the password recovery on Ubuntu, you can probably tell it's a huge security vulernability, in the case that someone physically gets your computer and wants to access everything inside.
+To protect yourself, from this threat, all you have to do is delete one line in your configuration files and change your grub menu password.

 Sources: https://askubuntu.com/questions/321115/how-to-remove-password-recovery-reset